Gothic Language Translator

 Frequently Asked Questions

 Gothic is an ancient East Germanic language spoken by the Goths, a group of Germanic peoples who played a major role in the fall of the Western Roman Empire.
-It's the oldest well-documented Germanic language, recorded primarily in the 4th-century Gothic Bible translation by Bishop Wulfila.
-Gothic died out as a spoken language around the 8th century, but its written records make it invaluable for understanding how the Germanic language family developed.
+It's the oldest well-recorded Germanic language, recorded primarily in the 4th-century Gothic Bible translation by Bishop Wulfila.
+Gothic died out as a spoken language around the 8th century, but its written records help show how the Germanic language family developed.

 The Gothic Bible was translated by Bishop Wulfila (also called Ulfilas) in the 4th century AD, around 350 AD.
 To do so, he first created the Gothic alphabet, adapted from Greek letters with some runic and Latin influences.
 His translation is the most complete surviving text in the Gothic language and remains the primary source for Gothic vocabulary and grammar used by linguists today.

-High Gothic in Warhammer 40K is a fictional ceremonial language used by the Imperium of Man in the tabletop and video game universe, inspired by Latin rather than the real historical Gothic language.
-It has no connection to the actual East Germanic language of the Goths.
-If you're looking for a high gothic language translator for Warhammer purposes, this tool generates output in the style of the real Gothic language, which has a similarly archaic and ceremonial feel.
+High Gothic in Warhammer 40K is a fictional formal language used by the Imperium of Man in the tabletop and video game universe.
+It is inspired by Latin, not the real historical Gothic language.
+If you want Warhammer-style High Gothic, this is not the same thing; the focus here is the real Gothic language.

 Gothic and German are both Germanic languages but Gothic is not a direct ancestor of German.
 They share a common Proto-Germanic ancestor, which is why some gothic words look familiar to German or English speakers.
 German descended through the West Germanic branch while Gothic belongs to the East Germanic branch, a separate line with no modern living descendants.